-The Pregnancy and Perinatology Branch (PPB) also focuses on aspects of perinatal, neonatal, and infant care that may influence the long-term health of children and mothers.
+The Pregnancy and Perinatology Branch (PPB) also focuses on aspects of birth, newborn, and infant care that may influence the long-term health of children and mothers, such as:

-The Branch also provides scientific expertise and a research foundation for the Safe to Sleep® campaign—formerly known as the Back to Sleep campaign, which aims to educate parents, caregivers, and health care providers about ways to reduce the risk of SIDS and other sleep-related causes of infant death.
+For SIDS, the Branch supports studies to find the underlying mechanisms and its probable causes, ways to identify infants at risk of SIDS, and potential prevention strategies.
+In addition, the Branch provides scientific expertise and a research foundation for the Safe to Sleep® campaign – an expansion of the original Back to Sleep campaign started in 1994 – which aims to educate parents, caregivers, and healthcare providers about ways to reduce the risk of SIDS and other sleep-related causes of infant death.

 The PPB uses a variety of funding mechanisms to support the following multicenter research networks and projects:

 All related news